michamcs/tiktoktoe/README.md

 Michael &amp; Tammuz project

 ### Checkpoint 1
+# Additional To Do:
+  - copy notebook to pycharm
+  - add scrapping of comments
+  - add OOP / classes to code

 # Tammuz :
 From a panda DS extract the data to an sql DB  and push to git.